 What is wrong with me?
 That’s a question we tend to ask ourselves when we make bad decisions after struggling with mental illness, a challenging life event, or experiencing a feeling of impending doom.
 Sometimes, we feel stuck in our heads and beat ourselves up for actually acting entirely normal.
 If we sleep too much, we assume it’s depression, but sometimes we just need more sleep, or it’s darker for extended periods, so our brain is tricked into sleeping longer.
-We get rejected by someone we really like, and our game is off for weeks.
+We get rejected by someone we really like, and our mindset is off for weeks.
 Yet, that pesky brain of yours keeps asking you the same question, ‘what is wrong with me?’ when the answer is simply this: nothing is wrong with you; this is all part of being human.
 When you feel this way, it can feel like life just isn't going your way no matter how hard you try to be happier.
 It may feel like these thoughts can lead to mental health problems.
-But before going down a path of judgment and sadness, here are ways to help treat and get yourself in a healthier cognitive state.
+But before going down a path of judgment and sadness, here are ways to help treat and get yourself in a healthier mental state.

 1. Nobody’s Perfect